How Your Fairfax Criminal Defense Lawyer Can Use the Exclusionary Rule to Suppress Evidence

 In order for the exclusionary rule to apply, there must be (1) suppression of evidence which has been illegally seized and (2) evidence derived from illegally seized evidence (known as the fruit of the poisonous tree doctrine – which I explain in further detail below).
 Notably, an illegal search can lead to the suppression of all evidence discovered as a result of that illegal search – even if some of the evidence was seized lawfully.

-Fruit of the Poisonous Tree Doctrine
+What is the Fruit of the Poisonous Tree Doctrine?

 The fruit of the poisonous tree doctrine is an extension of the exclusionary rule.
 Basically, it prevents the prosecution from admitting certain evidence into a criminal case after it has been tainted by a primary illegality.
 For example, if the police illegally search your home and find a key to a safety deposit box, then even if they obtain a warrant to search the safety deposit box, whatever they find inside of that box will likely be excluded under the exclusionary rule.
 The reason why the exclusionary rule would apply is because law enforcement’s knowledge of the box – and their subsequent request for a warrant – were all obtained through an original search which was unlawful.
 There are a number of exceptions to the exclusionary rule and the fruit of the poisonous tree doctrine, but in order to know whether these exceptions might apply, you will want to speak with a Fairfax criminal defense attorney.